topher-lo/pydera/README.md

 - Build visualisation of data relationships between tables within DERA datasets
     - To support data processing
     - To improve clarity of the information provided by DERA
+- Upload package to PyPi

+## Contributing
+Found a bug?
+Wrote a patch?
+Have an idea on how to use DERA's datasets for a data science project?
+Please checkout the brief [contribution guide](https://github.com/topher-lo/pydera/blob/main/CONTRIBUTING.md).
+Any and all contributions are welcome. :heart: :snake: :raised_hands: